media, marketing & effectiveness 2026

 MATT DEVLIN

-Chief Strategy Officer at PHD
+Chief Strategy Officer, PHD

 Matt Devlin is the Chief Strategy Officer at PHD where he leads data‑driven strategy, communications planning and measurement innovation for major brands.
 Known for bringing clarity to complex marketing challenges, Matt blends quantitative rigor with strategic intuition to help clients unlock growth.